KCL-BMEIS/OOP/week1B.md

 --

-The function *definition* contains the body of the function
+The function *definition* is also often called the *function implementation* or *function body*
-- It consists of the statements to be executed when the function is invoked
+- it consists of the statements to be executed when the function is invoked
-- These statements are enclosed within a *block*, delimited with *braces* (`{}`)
+- these statements are enclosed within a *block*, delimited with *braces* (`{}`)

 --

-The definition can be provided at the point of declaration, but that is often not the case
+The definition can be provided at the point of declaration, but is often provided elsewhere
 - in this case, the definition needs to provide the matching declaration to ensure the compiler can unequivocally match the declaration with its matching definition